LubinKerhuel/hugo/content/post/miniature-imu/index.md

 - the object is not subject to accelerations and
 - the object is not subject to magnetic perturbations.

-Most dynamics system are subject to accelerations, or take place indoor where magnetic field is not reliable.
-Another sensor allows reducing theses assumption constraints.
+Most dynamic systems are subject to accelerations, or take place indoors where magnetic field is not reliable.
+Another sensor allows reducing these assumption constraints.

 ### Accelerometers - rate Gyro - Magnetometers (AGM)